IndieKA/Team-Fortress-2/README.md

 ### Syntax & Code

 If you would like to contribute, instead of pointing out simple mistakes you can either try to do the following:
 * **Try to fix bugs**: Just above this mini section is a small, yet reasonable list of bugs in the program.
 See if you can try to fix them!
-Report to @Yokuda or @Indie on Khan Academy if you have done so, and include the code w/it in case it is fixing a long part of the script.
+Report to @Fenrier or @Indie on Khan Academy if you have done so, and include the code w/it in case it is fixing a long part of the script.
 * **Report any disruptive behavior or any problems with the interface**: Although these might not be _so_ important, they can lead to later problems regarding users/code.

 ### Code Style